Mariam Soulakiotis: Specific murders tried

-She suffered a similar beating to Sister Theodote, was hospitalized, and died shortly afterward.
+She ended up hospitalized after receiving a similar beating to Sister Theodote, where she died.

 Verdicts

-Soulakiotis denied all charges, characterizing them as fabricated, (Note: Greek: «κατασκευάσματα του σατανά»; ISO) and was described as accepting her sentences without visible emotion, making the sign of the cross and saying a prayer to Archbishop Matthew.
+Soulakiotis adamantly denied all the charges against her until her death, deriding them as "satanic fictions".
+(Note: Greek: «κατασκευάσματα του σατανά»; ISO) She was said to have accepted all of her criminal sentences "without emotion", only crossing herself and saying a quiet "prayer of vengeance" to "Saint Matthew".
 (Note: By which she meant the aforementioned Abp.
 Matthew Karpathakis of Vresthena, not Matthew the Apostle.)

-She received three sentences: 26 months at her first trial (1951–52), ten years at her second trial to be served concurrently, and an additional four years at her third trial in 1953.
+All told, Soulakiotis received three sentences at separate trials: one between 1951–52 and two in 1953, the last one ending mere months before her death.
+At her first trial, she received a sentence of 26 months; at her second, 10 years concurrently; and at her third, four additional years consecutively.

 Religious following

-Soulakiotis was described in contemporary reporting as a cult leader, and at the height of her influence more than 400 followers were living at the monastery.
-State records indicated that approximately five hundred individuals had willed their property to the monastery and later died there, a figure which prosecutors argued was unusually high for a monastery of its size.
+Described as a "cult leader", Soulakiotis had more than 400 followers living in the monastery at the peak of her power.
+Furthermore, state records showed that five hundred people willed all their property to the monastery and later died in it—which prosecutors asserted was an unusually high number for a legitimately operated monastery of its size.

-In 1951, following her arrest, groups of Soulakiotis' supporters marched in protest, demanding her release and that their "leaders" be returned to them.
-Police subsequently placed the residence of Archbishop Spyridon under protection after receiving information that Old Calendarist adherents were allegedly planning to abduct him in an effort to pressure authorities into freeing Soulakiotis.
+In 1951, after her arrest, her followers marched in protest at her detention, demanding that their "leaders" be given back to them.
+This led police to protect the home of Archbishop Spyridon, who they said the Old Calendarists were planning to kidnap in retaliation, with the goal being to hold him hostage until the authorities released Soulakiotis.

 Death

-Soulakiotis died while serving her fourteen-year sentence in Averoff Prison on 23 November 1954.
-(Note: Due to her old age upon sentencing, her sentence is sometimes described as life in prison despite not legally having been such.)
-Contemporary reports differ regarding her age at the time of death; (Note: For example, Reuters listed her age as 65 in 1953 but as 71 in her 1954 obituary.)
-Reuters and Newsbeast reported that she was 71.
+Having received multiple different sentences over her three trials adding to a total of fourteen years, (Note: Due to her old age upon sentencing, her sentence is sometimes described as life in prison despite not legally having been such.)
+Soulakiotis died in Averoff Prison on 23 November 1954.
+Reports conflict as to her age, (Note: For example, Reuters listed her age as 65 in 1953 but as 71 in her 1954 obituary.) but Reuters and Newsbeast give her age upon her death as 71.

-Following her death, Soulakiotis was buried on the grounds of the monastery, near the grave of Bishop Matthew Karpathakis.
+After her death, she was buried on the grounds of the convent, near the body of her predecessor, Bishop Matthew Karpathakis.

 Aftermath

-After Soulakiotis' death, her community continued to operate clandestinely despite its outlawed status.
-Police investigations into reports of "young girls" disappearing, which authorities suspected might be connected to the Keratea convent, continued as late as 1959.
-In 1961, police stated that they were unable to identify Soulakiotis' successor, noting that the monastery’s presumed new abbess and the other nuns had "perfected the art" of avoiding detection.
+Even after Soulakiotis' death, her sect continued underground despite having been outlawed; police were investigating cases of "young girls vanishing into thin air" which they believed led to the "rebel Keratea convent" as late as 1959.
+In 1961, police stated that they did not know who had taken over from Soulakiotis, stating that the monastery's new presumed abbess had "perfected the art of making herself and her pseudo-sacred sisters vanish" without a trace.

-As of 2022, the Panagia Pefkovounogiatrissa Monastery in Keratea remains active and includes members who regard Soulakiotis as innocent and venerate her as a saint.
-Old Calendarism is no longer illegal in Greece.
+As of 2022, the Old Calendarist monastery Soulakiotis once managed, Keratea's Panagia Pefkovounogiatrissa Monastery, remains open and still has members who believe she was innocent and who venerate her as a saint.
+Old Calendarism is no longer an illegal sect in modern Greece, as standards have improved to a level acceptable to the Greek civil authorities, and, as an EU member, Greek citizens enjoy the freedom of religion.